 - Matt Doyle, Assistant Director

 Katie Thomas has served as Kent Denver's Director of College Counseling since 2014.
 She has more than 18 years of independent school experience as a teacher, college counselor and advisor.
 Ms. Thomas has also served as Assistant Director of Admission at Knox College and as an undergraduate admission officer at the University of Colorado Boulder.
+Katie is a member of several professional organizations: ACCIS, NACAC, RMACAC, and the Colorado Council on High School/College Relations.

 "Our team is dedicated to introducing students to myriad higher education options," says Ms. Thomas.
 "We facilitate self-reflection that allows students to refine a smart and balanced list of college choices, and we encourage students to select the school that best meets their talents, skills and aspirations."